Carlos151294/git-cheatsheet/README.md

     git commit --amend --no-edit

-> Only amend commits that are still local and have not been pushed somewhere
+> Only amend commits that are still local and have not been pushed somewhere.

 #### Logging